gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 }

 func main() {
-	// Parse data -- omited for brevity
+	// Parse data -- omitted for brevity

 	// Files are provided as a slice of strings. paths := []string{